aarshitaacharya/littleLlamaLab/README.md

 20. **Pop Up**
     - A simple 'Thank You' popup that appears when you click the submit button.
 Enhance user experience by expressing appreciation in a delightful way.

+21. **Image Gallery**
+    - Explore a captivating image gallery featuring sliders for seamless navigation, creating a dynamic and interactive viewing experience.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.